kylekarpack/nextjs-starter-graphql/README.md

 # NextJS Starter GraphQL

-A basic TypeScript starter for NextJS and Apollo Server/Client, with sensible defaults
+A basic TypeScript starter for NextJS and Apollo Server/Client, with sensible defaults for linting and tests

 ## Features